NVIDIA/aistore/docs/overview.md

 ### Existing Datasets: Reverse Proxy

 AIS can also be designated as HTTP proxy vis-à-vis 3rd party object storages.
-This mode of operation is limited to Google Cloud Storage (GCS) and requires:
+This mode of operation requires:

 1. HTTP(s) client side: set the `http_proxy` (`https_proxy` - for HTTPS) environment
-2. AIS configuration: set `rproxy=cloud` in the [configuration](/deploy/dev/local/aisnode_config.sh)
+2. Disable proxy for AIS cluster IP addresses/hostnames (for `curl` use option `--noproxy`)

 Note that `http_proxy` is supported by most UNIX systems and is recognized by most (but not all) HTTP clients: